Reactive oxygen species detection

-Options that employ more advanced detection capabilities are also available like, LanthaScreen Kinase Activity assay and HTRF® KinEASE assay that both use peptide substrates that are modified to enable FRET when a lanthanide labeled antibody binds to the phosphorylated substrate in these homogeneous TR-FRET assays.
-For the LanthaScreen platform a variety of different substrate peptides are available to provide some kinase specificity including PKC and tyrosine kinases9.
-The KinEASE platform offer 3 general substrates which can be used somewhat universally for most kinases10.
-THUNDER™ cellular kinase assays on the other hand, utilize a TR-FRET antibody pair.
-While one antibody binds to a generic epitope on the target of interest, the TR-FRET is only achieved, if the second antibody, which specifically recognises a phosphorylated epitope, also binds to the target.
+Options that employ more advanced detection capabilities are also available like LanthaScreen Kinase Activity assay and HTRF® KinEASE assay that both use peptide substrates that are modified to enable FRET when a lanthanide labeled antibody binds to the phosphorylated substrate in these homogeneous TR-FRET assays.
+For the LanthaScreen platform, a variety of different substrate peptides are available to provide some kinase specificity including PKC and tyrosine kinases9.
+The KinEASE platform offers 3 general substrates which can be used somewhat universally for most kinases10.
+THUNDER™ cellular kinase assays, on the other hand, utilize a TR-FRET antibody pair.
+While one antibody binds to a generic epitope on the target of interest, the TR-FRET is only achieved, if the second antibody, which specifically recognizes a phosphorylated epitope, also binds to the target.

 Two other platforms share the ability to use an antibody to total protein as a part of the assay.
 This enables them to be used to detect cellular phosphorylation events in addition to in vitro kinase assays.
 DELFIA® kinase assays have the potential to use tagged peptide or protein substrates for in vitro kinase assays or using cellular lysates as the source of the kinase.
 Plates are coated appropriately to bind the peptide and phosphorylation is recognized by an Eu-labeled anti-phospho antibody.
 If available, an appropriate antibody to total substrate protein can be used to coat the plates, thus, opening the door to assess cellular protein phosphorylation events11.
 The SureFire® Kinase Assays are based on Alpha technology and are consequently homogeneous, unlike DELFIA.
 Using SureFire Kinase Assays is further simplified by the wide number of verified antibody combinations, including those for phospho-ERK detection12. (fig. 7).